TheSeaOfRhun/LTR/README.md

 ###### Note

-Assuming the trees below, for TREC data-locations and `lucene.TREC` on a file-system, run the commands that follow, to get a corpus indexed and searched.
-Some points to note, and help clarify meaning:
+A few points to note, and help clarify meaning:

 - Command-line invocations below have been formatted for readability, everything should go in one line.